xiaofeng94/MSCNNS-for-monocular-depth-estimation/README.md

 # Introduction for MSCNNS
 MSCN<sub>NS</sub> (Multi-scale Sub-pixel Convolutional Network with a Neighborhood Smoothness constraint) is a CNN-based approach for monocular depth estimation.

-For technical details, please see this [paper](https://ieeexplore.ieee.org/document/8624409) (comming soon).
+For technical details, please see this [paper](https://ieeexplore.ieee.org/document/8624409).

 ## Prerequisites
 * Matlab R2017a (or other proper version)